These are some of the best Japanese movies about Japan to watch to help understand the country before visiting or just for general viewing.

 It’s about a cyberpunk motorbike gang set in neo-Tokyo in the future, where one of their members has an accident against a child with special psychic powers that he then gains himself.

 This is an epic piece of animation.
-In fact, if you were ever to see just one animation in your life then this would be a good choice and it’s one of the best-animated movies about Japan.
+If you were ever to see just one animation in your life then this would be a good choice and it’s one of the best-animated movies about Japan.

 A widowed man interviews (auditions) various women to see who he likes, and then the one he ends up choosing turns out, in the end, to be not what he was expecting at all.